-de Santillana's "rigidity" denotes invariance that combines homogeneity and isotropy.
-In constructions of "classical mechanics," massive bodies are often said to be rigid in a similar way.
-In contrast, actual material bodies are rarely rigid and often have individual characters that respond to forces in complex ways.
-A ribbon of leather is softer than a ribbon of steel; but leather belts often bend repeatedly while most steels fracture after a few sharp bends.
-Belt leather is soft and tough; steel is hard and brittle.
+"Rigidity" combines unlimited permanence, homogeneity and isotropy.
+In "classical mechanics" (Goldstein), massive bodies are often said to be rigid in a similar way.
+In contrast, actual bodies often lack rigidity but instead have individual characters that respond to forces in complex ways that may depend on time.
+A belt of leather is softer than a belt of steel; leather belts bend easily and repeatedly while steel belts fracture after a few sharp bends.
+Belt leather is soft and tough; steels are hard and brittle.
+Steel has inherent rigidity while leather is taut only under tension.